keu/docs/software/namespace-pools.md

 - [Helm](https://helm.sh/).
 - [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) with access to the cluster hosting Astronomer Software.

-## Option 1: Use the Astronomer Helm Chart
+## Option 1: Use the Astronomer Helm chart

 1. Set the following configuration in your `config.yaml` file: